How to Shave Your Head in 2025: Step-by-Step

 Dry Shaving Sensitive Scalps

 Dry shaves are quick and convenient when using electric shavers, but if your skin is not tough enough, you'll get irritated fast.
+It's a common mistake baldies make , so if your scalp gets irritated easily, a wet shave is the better option.

 Using Dull Blades

 Shaving with dull blades will result in uneven patches and irritation.
 Make sure you've got fresh blades every time you shave.
-Replace blades or foils on your electric razor if your blades feel dull and you start feeling pulling and tugging.
+Dull blades tug instead of cutting cleanly.

 FAQs